01-edu/public/subjects/tell-me-vip/README.md

 ### Instructions

 Create a `tell-me-vip.mjs` script that filters the guests who actually answered 'YES' to your invitation, and save this list in a `vip.txt` file.

+The output must print one guest per line, in ascending alphabetic order, and formated as following: `Number.
+Lastname Firstname` (starting from 1).

 ### Notions